hbc/knowledgebase/rc/manage-files.md

   It has a lot of good options but one pretty useful for removing whitespaces and set all to lowercase:

   `rename -c --nows <fileName>`

+## Use umask to restrict default permissions

+Set umask 007 in our .bashrc.
+Then newly created directories will have 770 (rwxrwx---) permissions, and files will have 660 (rw-rw-000).